 She had stitched a huge black fabric, and weaved into it circles and spirals of colours, and small sparkles of gold and silver that created light against the dark.
 Amongst the dark, were also many wonderful circular planets of different shades and colours and one particularly special circle that stood out among the rest, because of its vibrancy.

-On this planet, which she called earth, she had stitched many blue and green fabrics in swirls and waves to make the sea; she had sewed white and violet clouds into the sky, as well as a yellow circle, she called sun that was so bright it lit up everything around it.
-Her needle had gone up and down millions of times creating tiny delicate flowers in many colours into the grass, which had been made from thousands of stitches in greens and browns.
-From there, sprouted small and large trees made in rougher fabrics and tiny leaves in many different, intricate patterns and shapes for the Great Seamstress loved variety.
+On this planet, which she called Earth, she had stitched many blue and green fabrics in swirls and waves to make the sea; she had sewed white and violet clouds into the sky, as well as a yellow circle, she called Sun that was so bright it lit up everything around it.
+Her needle had gone up and down millions of times creating tiny delicate flowers in many colours into the grass, which had been made from stitched thousands of times in shades of green and brown.
+From there, sprouted small and large trees made in rougher fabrics and tiny leaves in many different, intricate patterns and shapes: the Great Seamstress loved variety.